Councils and Public Art

 - Both public and private Memorial Gardens around the world

-The “Garden of Eden” tree sculpture was commissioned by Diane Laurance from Laurance Cellar in Margaret River, Western Australia.
+The “Garden of Eden” tree sculpture was commissioned by Diane Laurance and is located at Robert Oatley Vineyard in Margaret River, Western Australia.
 The tree is a semi-abstract design with one big, red apple to draw the eye.
 The sculpture is 4.5metres high and is positioned at the main entrance to the Cellar Door on Caves Road.
 This is arguably one of the best and most interesting wineries around and a visit is highly recommended.